muliacode/resume-php/CONTRIBUTING.md

 If you have any questions about contributing, please open an issue and we'll be happy to help.

-Thank you for contributing to Resume-PHP!
+Thank you for contributing to resumify-php!